louis-tru/quark/docs/CURRENT_WORK.md

 the write stage.
 Keep the shared mask/barrier baseline.
 The larger architectural priority remains an edge-tile-only Compute AA path that avoids full-atlas coverage and composition.

+The next quality-oriented Compute AA direction is analytic signed-area coverage.
+It should replace fixed `N*N` inside samples with continuous edge/cell area plus cover accumulation, while retaining flattened directed edges, tile binning, scanline fill rules, and an incoming row-cover concept.
+This is not SDF rendering.
+Keep the current GRID branches as comparison baselines; avoid deep GRID micro-optimization before testing an analytic-area reference.
+Detailed notes are in `docs/GPU_2D_ANTIALIASING.md`.

+A major shared breakthrough for GRID and analytic-area coverage is explicit boundary-tile classification.
+A tile with no effective boundary crossing is topologically uniform: all outside or all inside.
+Keep one complete R8 coverage texture and one regular Coverage compute pass; uniform tiles cheaply write all 0 or all 1, while only boundary tiles run expensive coverage.
+Do not leave outside tiles uninitialized or leak sparse-valid-tile semantics into later composite shaders.
+Detailed rationale is recorded in `docs/GPU_2D_ANTIALIASING.md`.

+The active `experiment/compute-aa-boundary-tiles` working branch implements the first version of that design from the 64-thread baseline.
+CPU geometry marks boundary tiles including horizontal edges; horizontal edges remain excluded from winding edges.
+A separate uniform-tile compute pass writes full 0/1 coverage, and the original 64-thread GRID kernel dispatches only a compact boundary-tile index list.
+Visual validation and GPU timing are pending.

 Metal shader/metallib compilation, ObjC++ syntax checks, and `git diff --check` currently pass.
 Existing warnings are the unused `QK_COMPUTE_AA_NON_ZERO`